tobiaswaldvogel/livolo-thermostat/doc/user_manual.md

 ### Delay after temperature change
 Time to wait after a temperature change to settle before acting the heating
 The range is from 01 to 99 with a unit of 10s.
 So the minimum delay is 10s and the maximum 16:30 (99 * 10s)
 <img src="valve_delay.jpg"/>
-Setting a new temperature has an immediate effect
+Setting a new temperature however always has an immediate effect

 ### Unit (Celsius / Fahrenheit)
 Switches between Celsius and Fahrenheit